-DHS is a huge state run organization that handles several types of issues pertaining to family law.
+DHS is a massive organization the state administers.
+It handles several types of issues pertaining to family law.
 Those cases include foster care, deprived children matters, child support collection, establishment of paternity and adult protective services.
 If the State of Oklahoma has provided services for the child such as Sooner-care, TANF, they will take an interest.
 If this is the case then DHS requires proper notice of any divorce and paternity filing involving minor children.
 This also includes motions to modify either child support or custody.

 In Divorce and Paternity Cases What Authority Does DHS Have:

-DHS has its own administrative court system that can be used to establish paternity and child support.
+DHS has its own administrative court system that establishes paternity and child support.
 The administrative court does not have the ability to award visitation rights.
 DHS also has the ability to go after reimbursement for medical costs and child support.
 This period goes back up to 5 years and includes any pregnancy related expenses.

 OKDHS can and will act as a child support collection agency and therefore, if they are an interested party, will need to sign off on any agreed orders prior to the judge approving them, whether that be temporary orders of final decrees.